Momentum-Team-17/course/phase3-fe/ajax-and-apis.md

 - More about using state in React
 - Conditional rendering
-- How to make AJAX calls in React using Axios
+- How to fetch data in React using Axios
 - The `useEffect` hook

 ## 🏗️ Project: React Trivia